Millions of salaried workers to become eligible for overtime under new Biden rule

 “The final rule announced today restores and extends overtime protections to lower paid salary workers and prevents a future erosion of overtime protections while ensuring greater predictability,” Looman said.

-The post Millions of salaried workers to become eligible for overtime under new Biden rule appeared first on Iowa Capital Dispatch.
+The post Millions of salaried workers to become eligible for overtime under new Biden rule appeared first on Louisiana Illuminator.